Stabilizability and lower spectral radius for linear switched systems with singular matrices: Abstract

 \section{Abstract}

 We investigate the stabilizability of linear discrete-time switched systems with singular matrices, focusing on the spectral radius in this context.
 A new lower bound of the stabilizability radius is proposed, which is applicable to any matrix set.
-Based on this lower bound, more relationships between the stabilizability radius and joint spectral subradius are established.
-Detailed analysis of the stabilizability radius of a special kind of two-dimensional switched system, consisting of a singular matrix and a matrix with complex eigenvalues, is presented.
-The Hausdorff dimensions of the parameter sets such that the stabilizability radius of these systems equals a constant are also presented.
+Switched systems with rank one singular matrices are discussed: The stabilizability radius and the joint spectral subradius are equal for such systems.
+Detailed analysis of the stabilizability radius of two-dimensional switched systems, consisting of a singular matrix and a matrix with complex eigenvalues or real eigenvalues, are presented.
+The condition when an infinitely long aperiodic optimal sequence appears of such system is also discussed.
 Other properties of switched systems with singular matrices are also discussed along with examples.